 member: user:jane@example.com

-The DnsManagedZoneIamMember resource is non-authoritative.
-It adds a single member to a role without removing other members who already have that role.
-This approach works well for incremental access grants and can coexist with other DnsManagedZoneIamMember resources targeting the same role.
+The DnsManagedZoneIamMember resource is non-authoritative: it adds a single member to a role without replacing other members who already have that role.
+This approach works well for incremental access grants.
 Use member (singular) instead of members (plural) to specify the identity.
+You can combine multiple DnsManagedZoneIamMember resources for the same role, or mix them with DnsManagedZoneIamBinding resources as long as they target different roles.

 Beyond these examples

-The examples assume pre-existing infrastructure such as Cloud DNS managed zones and a GCP project with the DNS API enabled.
-They focus on configuring access rather than provisioning zones or DNS records.
+The examples reference pre-existing infrastructure such as Cloud DNS managed zones and a GCP project with the DNS API enabled.
+They focus on configuring IAM bindings rather than provisioning the zones themselves.

 To keep things focused, common IAM patterns are omitted, including: